Prime and Zoom Lenses

 Here's the best part: you don't have to break the bank to get a superior lens for your digital SLR camera.

-Since they have been around for so long, and since their construction is simpler (remember, no moving parts) you can get a great prime lens for a fraction of the cost of even a basic zoom.
+Since they have been around for so long, and since their construction is simpler (remember, less moving parts) you can get a great prime lens for a fraction of the cost of even a basic zoom.

 You can also get reasonably priced prime lenses with wide apertures that let in a lot of light.
 These are the perfect lenses for photographers who want to photograph in low light without using the flash.